Rethinking life after 60

 Maintain strong social connections

-Maintaining relationships with family, friends, or community groups provides emotional support and reduces the risk of isolation.
+Nurturing relationships with community groups provides emotional support and reduces senior isolation risks.

 Engaging in regular physical activity

-Exercise regularly releases endorphins, improves mood, and helps reduce stress and anxiety.
+Gentle exercise releases endorphins, improves mood, and helps reduce cognitive decline and anxiety.

 Adopting balanced lifestyle habits

-Getting enough sleep, a healthy diet, managing stress, and relaxing are essential for stabilizing mood and building mental resilience.
+Quality sleep, a nutrient-rich diet, and stress management are essential for building emotional resilience.

-Adapting the living space of seniors helps prevent falls, facilitate daily mobility, and create a comfortable and safe environment, thereby promoting their independence.
+Modifying the living space prevents falls, facilitates indoor mobility, and creates a secure environment, promoting home independence.

 Installing an elevator or stairlift

-Provides easy access to upper floors without the risk of falling.
+Provides safe access to multi-story floors without slip risks.

 Widening doorways